google-ml-infra/rules_ml_toolchain/gpu/README.md

 )
 ```

-## 3) Local toolkit installations used as sources for hermetic repositories {#local-toolkit-installation}
+## 3) Local toolkit installations used as sources for hermetic repositories

 > [!WARNING]
 >
-> This feature exists solely to cover the use case when the same person
+> This feature is exclusively for developers, typically on NVIDIA teams,
-> develops both XLA/JAX and CUDA binaries, which is specific to NVIDIA teams.
+> building both XLA/JAX and CUDA binaries.
+Other users should not use it.
-> Everyone else, who does not build custom NVIDIA binaries should not be using
-> this feature at all.

 You can use the local CUDA/CUDNN/NCCL/NVSHMEM paths as a source of
 redistributions.
 The following additional environment variables are required: